kebag-logic/pipewire/src/modules/module-avb/doc/INSTALL.md

 ## Automatic Installation

-The current doumentation is describing how to make PipeWire run on ArchLinux.
+The current documentation is describing how to make PipeWire run on ArchLinux.

 ### Semi-Automatically